mivoq/speect/docs/source/api/c/engine/voicemanager/main.rst

 Voices
 ======

-Voices and voice-management system for Speect Engine.
+Voices and voice-management system for the Speect Engine.

 .. toctree::